-This morning there'll be a gentle two hour ride around the lake to loosen up the legs, before signing on at the Etape race registration.
-This in itself is a fun part of the trip as there is a large Expo area with plenty of bikes and cycling related merchandise.
+This morning there'll be a gentle two-hour ride to loosen up the legs, this will be relatively easy with no notable climbs.
+After the ride we will go to sign on at the Etape race registration, this in itself is a fun part of the trip as there is a large Expo area with plenty of bikes and cycling related merchandise.
 You will also pick up a free commemorative Etape du Tour T-shirt.
-The rest of the day will be spent resting and preparing for the big day tomorrow.
+The rest of the day will be spent resting, eating and drinking well and generally preparing for the big day tomorrow.
+Ride approximately 40km.